sankaran1984/salesforce-apps/ButtonsMenu/README.md

 	alert('Any custom logic in Javascript, goes here');

 	//By default, once you click the button, label changes to 'Please Wait' while the
-	//webservice returns.
+	//button action finishes.
 So, in order to put back the original label, one need to call resetButtonBack() m.resetButtonBack();
 }